k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Note that the job does not have to be time-based but must be triggered by any other condition such as the number of LUIs per node.

 Master key rotation enables generating and activating a new master key.
-The new master key impacts instance IDs saved in Cassandra from the moment they are generated onwards.
-The existing instance IDs are not impacted by the new key until they are next synced and saved in Cassandra.
+The new master key impacts Instance IDs saved in Cassandra from the moment they are generated onwards.
+The existing Instance IDs are not impacted by the new key until they are next synced and saved in Cassandra.

-Upon retrieval of a specific instance ID, Fabric collects the master key's information used for the encryption of the LU instance and performs on-the-fly de-encryption of the data.
+Upon retrieval of a specific Instance ID, Fabric collects the master key's information used for the encryption of the LU instance and performs on-the-fly de-encryption of the data.